ot4i/app-connect-templates/resources/markdown/Add new Eventbrite attendees to MailChimp lists_instructions.md

-1. Clicking the ‘use this template’ button will take you to the App connect flow editor.
-You will need to click on each node in your flow to be able to switch it on.
+1. Clicking **Create flow** will take you to the App connect flow editor.
+You'll need to click each node in your flow to be able to switch on the flow.
 1. In App Connect, connect to your Slack account - [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-slack/)
-1. In App Connect, connect to your Eventbrite account
+1. In App Connect, connect to your Eventbrite account.
-1. Click on the IF node and change the Event ID to your own Event ID - [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-eventbrite/)
+1. Click the **If** node and change the Event IDs to the IDs of your own events - [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-eventbrite/)
-1. Connect to Mailchimp and select different mailing lists for each Mailchimp node - [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-mailchimp/)
+1. Connect to MailChimp and select your own mailing lists for each Mailchimp action - [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-mailchimp/)
-1. Select **Exit and switch on** flow and you’re done!
+1. Click **Exit and switch on** and you’re done!